stormcloud266/dentist-concept/README.md

 # dentist-concept

-This is a concept project built to practice developing a small business website with WordPress.
+Dentist Concept is a concept small business website built from the ground up using WordPress and ACF Pro.

 ![](https://github.com/stormcloud266/dentist-concept/blob/master/screenshot.gif)